 Distance students are always welcome to slow their pace—taking 2 courses instead of 4 courses for example.
 This flexibility of registration allows each student to personalize his pace through the degree to maintain important personal obligations outside of studies.

 A full-time students is considered to be one who take 8 credits (typically 4 classes) in a term.
 A part-time student takes at least 4 credits (typically 2 classes) in a term.
 And a less-than-part-time student takes less that 4 credits (typically 1 class) in a term.
 Students are permitted to take two excused terms of absence and still obtain active student status.
 For purposes of financial aid, a student should plan to be at least a part-time student.

-Corresponding to the three terms of the Graduate Studies academic calendar, there are three windows of course registration: March 1 to term start for the summer term, July 1 to term start for the fall term, and November 1 to term start for the spring term.
+Corresponding to the three terms of the Graduate Studies academic calendar, there are three windows of course registration: March 1 to begin in the summer term, July 1 to begin in the fall term, and November 1 to begin in the spring term.
 Students are encouraged to seek advising from their academic advisor prior to each registration window.
 Registration is pursued through a simple add-to-cart online process.

-In order to facilitate research from off campus locations, the college library provides remote access to many of The Master's College's online databases.
+In order to facilitate research from off campus locations, the university library provides remote access to many of The Master's University's online databases.
 This access allows the student to search the available databases from any computer off campus that has an Internet connection.
-Currently, The Master's College has over 20 databases available with remote access.
+Currently, The Master's University has over 20 databases available with remote access.
 Students are welcome to contact the library directly if they need help with their research needs.